udy11/coding-problems/README.md

 - Q.U.B.E.
 2
 - Quantum Conundrum (with all collectibles)
 - Quern - Undying Thoughts
+- Recursive Ruin
 - Relicta
 - Return of the Obra Dinn
 - Shady Part of Me
 - Superluminal (with all chess pieces, blueprints, constellations)
 - Supraland (with Crash DLC, both 100%)
+- Supraland Six Inches Under (100%)
 - The Last Campfire (with all forgotten things)
+- The Last Cube (with all relics)
 - The Misadventures of P.B.
 Winterbottom
 - The Room 1-4
 - The Sojourn (with all scrolls)